What is Cascara Coffee / Tea?

 Does cascara have caffeine?
 From what I could find (there has been very little testing done thus far), cascara does have caffeine, but only about a quarter to an eighth (2) of the amount that you’d get in coffee.

 My guess is that when brewing it like tea, you’re just not extracting the caffeine the same way you do with traditional ground coffee.

 So, what does cascara taste like, then?
 Think of it as something between coffee and tea, with a sweet and fruity taste.

-While the dry method usually produces a fruitier, stronger, and fuller flavor – much like dry processed coffee beans – wet processed cascara delivers a much brighter flavor profile.
+While the dry method usually produces a fruitier, stronger, and fuller flavour – much like dry processed coffee beans – wet processed cascara delivers a much brighter flavour profile.